Design and Evaluate Recomposited OR-AND-XOR-PUF

-For the $z$-XOR-APUF, if odd number of APUFs responses are flipped, the response $r_{\rm xor}$ will be flipped.
-This means that the $r_{\rm xor}$ will keep unchanged if even number of APUFs responses are flipped.
-So the $\beta_{\rm xor}$ can be expressed as:
+For the $z$-XOR-PUF, if an odd number of PUF responses are flipped, the response $r_{\rm xor}$ will be flipped.
+This result indicates that $r_{\rm xor}$ will remain unchanged if even number of APUFs responses are flipped.
+Therefore, $\beta_{\rm xor}$ can be expressed as: